thottiamrp/modernweb-2019dec9/Labs/Ch03A-HTML/basics/README.md

     Reload the page and view the differences.

-1. In your `/WIP` folder create a folder called `html` and a file called `htmlpractice.html`.
+1. In your `/WIP` folder create a folder called `html` and a file inside called `mysite.html`.
 You will do you work in this `WIP/html` directory and file.

 1. In this empty file start typing html and use the pop-up in VScode to choose the html5 template.
 View the generated code.

-1. Search for a PNG image using Google image search, specifying a custom size of 260x260.
+1. Search for a PNG image you like using Google image search, specifying a custom size of 260x260.
 Download the file into your `WIP/html` directory.

 1. Visit the website: https://realfavicongenerator.net/ and upload your image into tool.